KatanPanel/docs/docs/cli/server/info.md

 ---

 ## Description
-Displays information about a server and its state.
+Displays information about a server.

 ## Usage
 ```console